Jeznar/GitRepo/Documentation/Work_Log.md

 22.07.19 Created Jump spell and action that provide links to outside web page.
 Jump spell conveniently applies a convenient effect.
 Updated Invocation: Otherworldly Leap to link to the new spell.

+22.07.20 Created silent image which pops a link to D&DBeyond for description.
+Generalized jezcon.remove to handle non-CE effects as well.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)